This tutorial will take you step-by-step through everything you need to know to use the Edit Cell Shortcut in Excel.

 2. On the left pane, select “Advanced.”
 Now locate the Editing Options Group.

-3. Make sure that the ‘Allow editing directly in cells’ checkbox is enabled.
+3. Ensure the ‘Allow editing directly in cells’ checkbox is enabled.

 From now on, the edit cell shortcut will work again by pressing F2.
 If you want to learn more about why your shortcut not works, check the article.
 Stay tuned.